comtom/asskicker/README.md

 # asskicker
-AssKicker service written in python using japronto
+Webservice written in python using japronto for a performance competition.
+This project placed in first place.